WallStreetMojo

 Cost Drivers

-A cost driver is a unit that derives the expenses and sets a basis on which a particular cost is to be allocated between the different departments and on the basis of that driver’s activity completed in that particular period the cost is allocated.
+A cost driver is a unit that derives the expenses and sets a basis on which a particular cost is to be allocated between the different departments.
+The cost is allocated based on the driver's activity completed in that particular period.
 These are the structural determinants of the activities on which cost is being incurred and determine the behavior of the costs on an activity.

 The cost driver is that variable or factor which has an effect and causes the relationship with the total cost.
-This is the cause, and the cost incurred is the effect of it.
-Its analysis means identifying all the possible cost drivers for a particular type of activity or cost etc. and explains their cause and effect relationship with the event.
+It is the cause and the cost incurred in its effect.
+Its analysis means identifying all the possible cost drivers for a particular type of activity or cost etc., and explains their cause and effect relationship with the event.
 It should be understood that correlation is just a way to prove the relationship.

 1. Numbers of Set-Ups